medialab/artoo/quick_start.md

 ---

 <h2 id="what-next">What next?</h2>
-The intention of this quick introduction was merely to show you that **artoo** is full of helpers you can use in order to make your client-side scraping tasks as easy and enjoyable as can be.
+The intention of this quick introduction was merely to show you that **artoo.js** is full of helpers you can use in order to make your client-side scraping tasks as easy and enjoyable as can be.

-Furthermore, **artoo**'s helpers are often polymorphic and offer you a lot of different ways to express what you want to do.
+Furthermore, those helpers are often polymorphic and offer you a lot of different ways to express what you want to do.
 Just choose the shorter one or the one that fits the more your coding style.

 ---